aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/help-text-options.rst

 Command Examples Text
 ---------------------

-The Scancode-Toolkit Command Line Interface has an examples option which displays some basic examples (more than the basic synopsis in ``--help``).
+The Scancode-Toolkit Command Line Interface has an ``--examples`` option which displays some basic examples (more than the basic synopsis in ``--help``).
 These examples include the following aspects of code scanning:

 - Scanning Single File/Directory
-- Output Scan results to stdout(as JSON) or HTML/JSON file
+- Output Scan results to stdout (as JSON) or HTML/JSON file
 - Scanning for only Copyrights/Licenses
 - Ignoring Files
 - Using GLOB Patterns to Scan Multiple Files